 Little detail I forgot about was money.
 Serbian money, Dinar.
 I had nothing.
 It was naïve to think that there would be an ATM in Tara National Park.
-There might be hotels, tourist information centers (with hiking maps) and restaurants, but no bankomats.
+There might be hotels, tourist information centres (with hiking maps) and restaurants, but no bankomats.
 I desperately needed a map since my GPS wasn’t much help, so in Mitrovac I accepted a ride to Bajina Bašta.

-Completely fueled up, I started on my hike back to Tara National Park.
+Completely fuelled up, I started on my hike back to Tara National Park.
 First stop was Rača monastery.
 Unfortunately the hiking trail along the Rača river was blocked with stones due to the heavy rain during the past three (or more) weeks.
 But there was a marked forest road.
-Signes that warn for bears showed up, dense forest appeared and then there was a dream of a trail.
+Signs that warn for bears showed up, dense forest appeared and then there was a dream of a trail.
 That trail took me from Čokići to Crnjeskove viewpoint.
 I continued to Đurino brdo and Šljivovica where I met Savka who gave me a room for the night.

-Savka has 1 hectare with Malina’s, raspberries, my favorite fruit.
+Savka has 1 hectare with Malina’s, raspberries, my favourite fruit.
 Unfortunately this is a terrible season, too much rain, not enough sun.
 What’s new (?!).
 It’s so sad to hear that the price is unacceptably low, while she has the same amount of work.
 What can we do?
 We talked all evening, sometimes using Google translate, but I think I can say we actually had a conversation in Serbian.
 Yes, the Croatian language course pays of 🙂

 Via Dinarica Trail